Moniefa/Moniefa/README.md

-- 👋 Hi, I’m @Moniefa
+- 👋 Hi, I’m @Moniefa, my repositories are currently private and can be shared upon request.
-- 👀 I’m interested in becoming a Fullstack Java Developer
+- 👀 I’m interested in becoming a Fullstack Java Developer.
-- 🌱 I’m currently learning .net Programming, Object Oriented Systems, and Databases.
+- 🌱 I’m currently learning .NET Programming, Object Oriented Systems, and Database Systems.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me monie_fbaybe on IG(Instagram)